Not D&D with an AI.

 Fair Combat, Real Danger

 Real dice rolls, real resource depletion, enemies that fight to win.
-Unconsciousness and death are on the table.
+Defeat and death are on the table.

 What to Expect